 Come see and hear the story that the prairie has to tell.
 Step back in time to witness the people, progress, and natural history that has influenced the development of our region.
 The museum is home to the Hatterscheidt Wildlife Gallery, which features more than 40 mounted specimens in a full-scale mural.
-The Zietlow Telephone Exhibit is the largest collection of independent telephone and telegraph company materials in the US.
-The Dacotah Prairie Museum also features several excellent galleries hosting touring exhibits and artist presentations.
+The Zietlow Telephone Exhibit is the largest collection of independent telephone and telegraph company materials in the U.S. The Dacotah Prairie Museum has rotating exhibits great for kids and adults and also features several excellent galleries hosting touring exhibits and artist presentations.

 Aberdeen’s Historic Capitol Theater

 The importance of theater is reflected in Aberdeen’s Historic Capitol Theater, the charming home of the local Aberdeen community theater group.
 Actors and spectators alike have ample opportunities to participate in or witness ambitious productions that are held throughout the year.
 The theater opened in 1927 and is on the national historical register.
-The theater includes a sixty-foot tall marquee and six french era-deco chandeliers.
+The theater includes a 60-foot-tall marquee and six French-era-deco chandeliers.
 Theatrical options for children are also abundant through community theater, touring children’s troupes, and outdoor summertime performances at Storybook Land Theater.

 Aberdeen’s Community Concert Association